chennielee/chennielee/README.md

 <div align="center">
  <h2>Hi, this is chennie :) </h2>

-I am a <b>frontend developer</b> who use react and javascript. <br>
+I am heading to be a <b>backend developer</b> who use spring. <br>
-Since I'm also considering backend develop using spring boot, I started to study spring boot recently.
+Since I've studied, participated in frontend jobs/projects, I can also act as a frontend developer. ( I uese React, Javascript .)
 I usually play FPS games or hang with my friends in my slack time. <br>
 Nice to meet you :)
 </div>